-166 Primary analysis of time to viral clearance using Cox proportional hazards modelling

-167 The primary analysis was conducted on observed time to viral clearance, which was analysed fitting Cox proportional 168 hazards regression models with adjusted hazard ratios estimated for each covariate.
-We verified the assumptions of 169 proportional hazards using the Therneau-Grambsch test.
-The data used for this analysis were limited to respiratory and 170 stool sampling sites only, as virus was found to be mostly undetectable at other sites.
-Furthermore, only data from patients 171 with known antiviral history (drug quality 1 and 2) were used.
-To assess the possible risk of bias in different drug and viral 172 load qualities, the analysis was repeated on two further subsets: Firstly, with only drug quality 1 and respiratory samples, 173 and secondly on assay quality 1 data only.
+Primary analysis of time to viral clearance using Cox proportional hazards modeling.
+The primary analysis was conducted on observed time to viral clearance, which was analyzed fitting Cox-PH regression models with adjusted hazard ratios (AHRs) estimated for each covariate.
+We verified the assumptions of proportional hazards using the Therneau-Grambsch test.
+15 The data used for this analysis were limited to respiratory and stool sampling sites only, as virus was found to be mostly undetectable at other sites.
+Furthermore, only data from patients with known antiviral history (drug quality 1 and 2) were used.
+To assess the possible risk of bias in different drug and viral load qualities, the analysis was repeated on two further subsets: first, with only drug quality 1 and respiratory samples, and second on assay quality 1 data only.

-Time to viral load dropping below the limit of detection was modelled with Cox proportional hazards regression in R 175 176 (version 3.6.3).
-Where a single patient contributed samples from multiple sampling sites (e.g. upper respiratory and 177 stool), the time to the last site testing negative was used.
-Multivariable models for covariate effects on time to viral 178 clearance were fitted, with additional interaction terms for drug therapies included, where multiple antiviral agents were 179 given simultaneously.
-In studies reporting sex as a proportion of males, 10 000 datasets were simulated using the reported 180 fraction of males to randomly assign individuals to being male from the binomial distribution.
-The Cox proportional 181 hazards regression model was then fitted to each dataset and parameter estimates compared with the model, where 182 individual sex was assigned by rounding the fraction of males.
-Model parameter estimates were visualised using forest 183 plots.
+Time to viral load dropping below the limit of detection (LOD) was modeled with Cox-PH regression in R (version 3.6.3).
+16 Where a single patient contributed samples from multiple sampling sites (e.g., upper respiratory and stool), the time to the last site testing negative was used.
+Multivariable models for covariate effects on time to viral clearance were fitted, with additional interaction terms for drug therapies included, where multiple antiviral agents were given simultaneously.
+In studies reporting sex as a proportion of male patients, 10,000 datasets were simulated using the reported fraction of male patients to randomly assign individuals to being male patients from the binomial distribution.
+The Cox-PH regression model was then fitted to each dataset and parameter estimates compared with the model, where individual sex was assigned by rounding the fraction of male patients.
+Model parameter estimates were visualized using Forest plots.

-184 Secondary analysis antiviral pharmacology model

-185 The secondary analysis was to use a NLME model to quantify the increase in viral elimination rate with antiviral therapy.

-186 This analysis used data only from respiratory samples and rated drug quality 1.
+Secondary analysis antiviral pharmacology model.
+The secondary analysis was to use an NLME model to quantify the increase in viral elimination rate with antiviral therapy.
+This analysis used data only from respiratory samples and rated drug quality 1.

-187 Nonlinear mixed-effects (NLME) viral dynamic model

-Firstly, a descriptive analysis of all data was undertaken.
-A NLME viral dynamics model was fitted to the individual patient-level viral load versus time data.
-The structural model was based on the general target cell limited model, which has previously been used to describe respiratory viral infections.
-This model consists of three ordinary differential equations relating to changes in uninfected target cells (T), infected target cells (I) and free virus (V) over time (t), as follows:
+Nonlinear mixed-effects viral dynamic model.
+First, a descriptive analysis of all data was undertaken.
+An NLME viral dynamics model was fitted to the individual patient-level viral load vs. time data.
+The structural model was based on the general target cell limited model, which has previously been used to describe respiratory viral infections. ^{7,17} This model consists of three ordinary differential equations relating to changes in uninfected target cells (T), infected target cells (I) and free virus (V) over time (t), as follows:

-193 $$\frac{dT(t)}{dt} = -\beta T(t)V(t)$$
+$$\frac{dT(t)}{dt} = -\beta T(t) V(t).$$